matt-flaig/Boomi-Platform-Extension/README.md

 * Hover over flow shape to see the connection points it make.
 * Use notes to group tasks and provide information relating to multiple areas of the flow.
 * Add Markdown in the process description or notes to show better visual formatting.
-* When Table i.e. Process Reporting is displayed; Toggle of Line Wrap available to show in single view.
+* When tables (for example Process Reporting list view) is displayed there's an option to "Toggle Line Wraping" available to maximize screen real estate.
-* Ability to assign keyboard button to easily go into and out of full screen - default is the `/~ key.
+* Ability to assign keyboard button to easily go into and out of Full Screen Mode - default is the `~` key.
-* Options have been added to set a key for enable full screen, default is ` Key.
-* JSON Viewing toggle added to Message and Notify Shape; will both format the json and add the ' quote padding.
+* JSON Viewing toggle added to Message and Notify Shape; will both format the JSON and add the ' quote padding, automatically.
-* Capture your process flow easily via the Capture Process Flow Button; will capture the entire flow and save an image to a local file.
+* Capture a diagram of your process flow easily via the "Capture Process Flow" button; will capture the entire flow and save an image to a local file.
-* Debug has been enhanced to provide more robust coloring, this includes flashing colors, item selection and error emphasis.
+* Debug has been enhanced to provide more robust coloring, this includes glowing colors, item selection and error emphasis.
 * Ability to Remove the Canvas Build Background (dots) which works well with dark modes.
+* Save Reminder – When packaging a component you will be reminded to save the process as Boomi doesn't save automatically when packaging.
-* Schedule Reminder - Once a deployment has occurred or been deployed to another environment the notification message will also provide a reminder to setup a schedule if required.
+* Schedule Reminder - Once a deployment has occurred or been deployed to another environment the notification message will also provide a reminder to setup a schedule (if enabled).
-* Easily copy the current Component id using the Copy Component ID Button (In the action button - enter full screen etc.).
+* Easily copy the current Component URL using the Copy Component URL Button (In the ⚙️ action button above the build canvas).
 * Build Shape "connector" Pallet has been restored back to its better life before Boomi UX decided to change it and make it unusable.
-* Upon successful deployment a reminder can be enabled to remind scheduling the deployed process.
 * Enable the selection of Icon Sets within the option to define user experience instead of default Boomi UX.
-* In Process Reporting, Pending Executions runtime now auto-updates - Note: Auto Refresh must be turned on for this to work.
+* In Process Reporting, Pending Executions runtime clock/timer now auto-updates - Note: Auto Refresh must be turned on for this to work.

 <br><br>